The Périgord in 1 week, a beautiful escape to the heart of the Dordogne

 Conne de Labarde

-All you have to do is follow this ready-made itinerary to discover Périgord in 1 week, and appreciate all its beauty.
-As a couple, with family or friends, this is the perfect trip to get together and share a good moment of complicity.
-Do you have less time ?
-Visit Périgord in 3 days.
+All you have to do is follow this pre-planned itinerary to discover the Périgord region in one week and appreciate all its beauty.
+Whether you're a couple, a family, or a group of friends, this is the perfect trip to reconnect and share a wonderful time together.

 Back to "Weekend & Holidays"